PixelShuffler: A Simple Image Translation Through Pixel Rearrangement: Experiments and Results

 \subsection{Discussion}

+Our results indicate that the proposed PixelShuffler method is a very promising technique for style transfer such that it can target a custom loss function to minimize and outperform other methods in achieving the customized specific goal.
+The results shown in Table \ref{tab:comparison} show that maximizing mutual information allowed the proposed method to significantly outperform the state-of-the-art methods in maintaining the information from the content image.

-Our results indicate that the proposed Style Injection method strikes an excellent balance between content preservation and style fidelity.
-By leveraging a simplified neural architecture and direct pixel manipulation, our approach reduces computational overhead without compromising performance.
-The method's robust performance across various metrics validates the effectiveness of our mutual information maximization framework, suggesting that simpler, more interpretable methods can achieve results comparable to complex deep learning models.
+By leveraging a simplified neural architecture and direct pixel manipulation, our approach reduces computational overhead while focusing the performance to improve based on the minimized loss function, suggesting that simpler, more interpretable methods can achieve results comparable to complex deep learning models.
+Additionally, it is important to note that the proposed method does not require pre-training, which makes it more accessible and readily-applicable in many applications.

 These findings open new avenues for exploring alternative style transfer techniques that prioritize efficiency and simplicity, making advanced style transfer accessible without extensive computational resources.